Info on What you need to Make a Smocked Bishop Dress

 edging to the bottom of the collar piece makes for a lovely mantle effect,

-plate).
+perfect in church settings.
 Or if you prefer you can pleat the collar along with the dress.

 This is bit of an advanced technique in pleating as the layers may